kklee0709/HTML5Video/kk_.md

 $ git push -u origin master
 ```

-## Local Server
+## Start the application locally
-Now start your application locally using Foreman, which was installed as part of the Toolbelt: Foreman doesn’t just run your app - it also sets “config vars”, something you’ll encounter in a later tutorial.
+Foreman installed as part of the Toolbelt: Foreman doesn’t just run your app - it also sets “config vars”, something you’ll encounter in a later tutorial.
 ```
 $ foreman start web
 ```
 OR
 ```
 $ node index.js
 ```